How do I get an appointment?

 Yes!
 You will need an appointment for a yearly exam.
 For information on how to make an appointment, click here.

-What days can I walk in to pick up birth control, condoms, or get a pregnancy test?
+What days can I walk in to pick up birth control, Emergency Contraception, or condoms?

-You can pick up your birth control, grab free condoms, or take a pregnancy test any time we’re open!
+You can pick up your birth control, Emergency Contraception, or grab free condoms, any time we’re open!
 Check out our hours here.

 What if I can’t come to Teen Clinic during Teen Clinic hours?